FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_upload_data.md

-Uploading data in NOMAD is a very easy task which can be done in two ways:
+Uploading data in NOMAD can be done in two ways:

-- Upload data by dragging-and-dropping your files into the `PUBLISH > Uploads` page.
+- By dragging-and-dropping your files into the `PUBLISH > Uploads` page: suitable for users who have a relatively small amount of data or who want to test [how the processing works](explanation_how_the_processing_works.md).
-- Using the shell command `curl` for sending files to the upload.

-The first situation is suitable for users who have a relatively small amount of data or who want to test [how the processing works](explanation_how_the_processing_works.md).
-The second situation is suitable for users who have larger datasets and need to automatize the upload via the terminal using `curl`.
+- By using the shell command `curl` for sending files to the upload: suitable for users who have larger datasets and need to automatize the upload.

-You can upload the files one by one, or you can also zip them in [`.zip`](https://copyrightservice.co.uk/reg/creating-zip-files) or `.tar.gz` formats to upload a larger amount of files at once.
+You can upload the files one by one or you can zip them in [`.zip`](https://copyrightservice.co.uk/reg/creating-zip-files) or `.tar.gz` formats to upload a larger amount of files at once.

-We suggest you to visit the [References](refs.md) page and read our [Best Practices](refs.md/#best-practices-preparing-folder-upload) section to see what are the best practices to organize data in a directory tree prior to upload it.
+We suggest you to visit and read the [References > Best Practices: preparing the data and folder structure](refs.md/#best-practices-preparing-folder-upload) page to see what are the best practices to organize data in a directory tree prior to upload it.

 ## Drag-and-drop uploads